ShamsNafisaAli/Monkeypox-Skin-Lesion-Dataset-v2/README.md

 <!-- ![Data Division](https://github.com/ShamsNafisaAli/Monkeypox-Skin-Lesion-Dataset/blob/main/Assests/data.JPG) -->

-There are 3 folders in the dataset.<br />
+There are 2 folders in the dataset.<br />

-1) Original Images: It contains a total number of ***228*** images, among which ***102 belongs to the 'Monkeypox' class*** and the remaining ***126 represents the 'Others' class i.e., non-monkeypox (chickenpox and measles) cases.***<br />
+1) Original Images: This folder includes a subfolder named "FOLDS" containing five folds (fold1-fold5) for 5-fold cross-validation with the original images.
+Each fold has separate folders for the test, train, and validation sets.<br />

 2) Augmented Images: To aid the classification task, several data augmentation methods such as rotation, translation, reflection, shear, hue, saturation, contrast and brightness jitter, noise, scaling etc. have been applied using MATLAB R2020a.
 Although this can be readily done using ImageGenerator/other image augmentors, to ensure reproducibility of the results, the augmented images are provided in this folder. ***Post-augmentation, the number of images increased approximately 14-folds; the classes 'Monkeypox' and 'Others' have 1428 and 1764 images, respectively.***<br />

-3) Fold1: To avoid any sort of bias in training, three-fold cross validation was performed.
-The original images were split into training, validation and test set(s) with the approximate proportion of 70 : 10 : 20 while maintaining patient independence.
-According to the commonly perceived data preparation practice, the training and validation images were augmented while the test set contained only the original images.<br />

 Additionally, a csv file is provided that has 228 rows and two columns.
 The table contains the list of all the ImageID(s) with their corresponding label.